-- PACC promotes ethical and sound privacy, access, and data governance practice, policies, and legislation.
+- PACC promotes ethical and sound practices, policies, and legislation

-- PACC members adhere to a Code of Conduct, and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements.
+- PACC members adhere to a Code of Conduct and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements

 - PACC offers an established and credible certification program based upon defined national standards of competence, professionalism, and proficiency

 - PACC certification relies on an unbiased qualification process founded upon three pillars of demonstrable skill + experience + education relevant to the many interrelated aspects of data protection.